Here is everything you need to know about RAM vs memory: What is the difference between RAM and memory?

 Today, SSDs (solid-state drives) have become widely popular.
 The main distinctive feature of SSDs is their faster speed to read and write data.

 If you plan to replace or upgrade your internal HDD, you must consider getting an SSD as your new storage device.

 RAM: RAM can be upgraded, provided your computer’s motherboard has the specifications to handle it.
 Suppose you wish to increase the speed of your computer.
 You can do it easily by upgrading your memory to a larger size and faster speed RAM.

 Hard drive: A hard drive can only be upgraded by replacing it with a new one.
 You can install a new hard disk into your CPU, or you may get external drives for additional storage.

 You can only free up space on your existing one by deleting your current data.

-After reading this article, we hope you will able to correct somebody saying “I have got 500 GB memory”.
-Now it makes sense to you why 8 GB of memory is a great figure, but 8 GB storage is rather short.
+After reading this article, we hope you will be able to correct somebody saying “I have got 500 GB memory”.
+Now it makes sense to you why 8 GB of memory is a great figure, but 8 GB of storage is rather short.

 Last but not least, here comes the most common and frequently asked question: do we need both?
 YES!
 Your computer needs both memory (RAM) and storage (HDD) to work as it should.